CORYDON, Indiana — A southern Indiana man has been convicted of strangling his girlfriend and dumping her body in the Ohio River last summer.

-A probable cause affidavit said Chaplin and Rogge were in a relationship and that Chaplin may have been jealous she was spending time with another man.
+A probable cause affidavit said Chaplin and Rogge were in a relationship, and that he may have been jealous she was spending time with another man.
 The case was tried in Harrison County, where Rogge's body was found.